ahmdk/celestial-industries/README.md

 ### Requirements

-**Requirements set in our own pitch document are italicized**

  - [x] Loading and rendering of non‐trivial geometry
- - [x] *Ability to load .obj files and correctly load their material and texture data for use in the shader code*
+ - [x] Ability to load .obj files and correctly load their material and texture data for use in the shader code
  - [x] Loading and rendering of textured  geometry with correct blending
- - [x] Basic shaders as needed for rendering: Similar to what was seen in the first assignment
- - [x] *Shader that implements Phong shading and handles textures if present*
+ - [x] Shader that implements Blinn-Phong shading and handles textures if present
  - [x] Working 2D Transformations
  - [x] Response to user input (mouse, keyboard): including changes in the set of rendered objects, object eometry, position, orientation, textures, colors, and other attributes.
- - [x] *Fully functioning camera (allows the player to move and rotate the view as they please)*

-We have a working camera that we use to create a view matrix.
-The camera supports moving (WASD, ←↑→↓), rotating on the camera's up axis (QE), rotating around the camera's horizontal axis (scroll wheel), zooming and unzooming (Z + scroll wheel)
+ - [x] Camera supports moving (WASD, ←↑→↓), rotating on the camera's up axis (QE), rotating around the camera's horizontal axis (scroll wheel), zooming and unzooming (Z + scroll wheel)

  - [x] Basic key‐frame/state interpolation (smooth movement from point A to point B in Cartesian space).
- - [x] *Have entities that can move to a given location (with movement happening smoothly between the two points, but not with pathing logic to avoid obstacles)*
+ - [x] Have entities that can move to a given location (with movement happening smoothly between the two points, but not with pathing logic to avoid obstacles)

-- [x] *Add a skybox*
+ - [x] Add a skybox
-- [x] *Have the ability to select a tile*
+ - [x] Have the ability to select a tile